haacked/haacked.com/_posts/archived/2005-03-16-mmorpgs-come-of-age--wow-reviewed-on-npr.aspx.markdown

 ---
 layout: post
-title: "MMORPGs Come Of Age - WOW Reviewed on NPR"
+title: MMORPGs Come Of Age - WOW Reviewed on NPR
 date: 2005-03-16 -0800
 comments: true
 disqus_identifier: 2380
 categories: []
+redirect_from: "/archive/2005/03/15/mmorpgs-come-of-age--wow-reviewed-on-npr.aspx/"
 ---

 ![World of Warcraft](/images/WorldOfWarcraft.jpg) On my drive home today (being my last day at work.
 I'm now fully independent.), I was listening to the show "All Things Considered" on NPR.
 Much to my surprise there